 Tip#1 Know Your Enemy

 Most bobcats have a large territory, and probably you’ll have to wait (like hours) for some to show up near your trap.
 That’s why you need to plan it first, and the best way to do that is scouting.
+For scouting you can get some cheap binoculars such as binoculars under 100 dollar or if you have high end rangefinder binoculars then use that for your scouting.
+If you have ground blind then you can also use that for scouting too.

 Get a proper recon by driving through your selected area, but don’t fall just for any place.
 Do not mark it until you see a track or a sign that actually might suggest that there’s a chance a bobcat just passed through that area.
 Luckily, they move in an elliptical pattern, so there’s a chance that if they go through one place, they’ll probably end up there again.